How to make a Gantt chart in Excel

 1. List your project schedule in an Excel table

-In Excel 2007, 2010, 2013 or 2016, enter your data by listing the Start Date and Finish Date of each task, and also it's Duration (count of days required to complete that task).
+In Excel 2007, 2010, 2013 or 2016, enter your data by listing the Start Date and Finish Date of each task, as well as its Duration (count of days required to complete that task).
 Also include a brief description of the task.
 Make sure to sort these tasks in order, by placing the earliest start date first and the latest start date last.

 In this tutorial, I will convert the following table into an Excel Gantt chart and a PowerPoint Gantt chart: